vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

 **Topic:**

-In this tutorial, we need two topics, let's add them from the Toolbox like what we did for FTP connectors:
+In this tutorial, we need two topics for the pipeline, let's add them from the Toolbox like what we did in the previous steps for FTP connectors:

 - From the Toolbox, click on the title "Topic" to expand the topic panel.

 .. figure:: images/topic-add-toolbox.png
   :alt: Add a topic from Toolbox

-- Drag "Pipeline Only" from the list and drop it into the Paper to add a new Topic.
-Unlike source or sink connector, add a topic doesn't require to enter a name, the name will be generated like (T1, T2, T3, etc.)
+- Click and drag "Pipeline Only" item from the list and drop it into the Paper to add a new Topic.
+Unlike source or sink connector, adding a topic doesn't require entering a name, the name will be auto-generated like (T1, T2, T3, etc.)
 - Repeat the above step to create another Topic.
 You should now have two topics (T1, T2) in your Paper in addition to those FTP connectors:

 .. figure:: images/topic-add-done.png
   :alt: Add a topic done

-And lucky, there's no need to configure these topic as they're preconfigured by us. (what a time saver!)
+And luckily, there's no need to configure these topic as they're preconfigured and already running. (what a time saver!)

 .. note::
   In Ohara, topics can either be a "Pipeline-only topic" or a "Shared topic".
 The pipeline-only topics are topics that only live within a pipeline.
 And on the other hand, shared topics can be shared and used across different pipelines.
 For simplicity sake, we only use pipeline-only topics throughout the tutorial.